moliuji/moliuji/README.md

 - 👋 Hi, I’m @moliuji
 - 👀 I’m interested in playing minecraft
 - 🌱 I’m currently learning English and German
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C++ Study
-- 📫 How to reach me ...
+- 📫 How to reach me NOT YET

 <!---
 moliuji/moliuji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.